georgik/esp-idf-component-raylib/raylib/README.md

 ## Requirements

-- ESP-IDF 6.0 or later
+- ESP-IDF 5.5 or later (tested with latest master)
 - ESP32-S3 or similar with PSRAM (recommended for framebuffer)
 - Board Support Package (BSP) for your target board